grafana/loki/docs/sources/logql/_index.md

 ### Pipeline Errors

-There's multiple reasons for failures while Loki processes a log pipeline or a metric query such as:
+There are multiple reasons which cause pipeline processing errors, such as:

-- a numeric label filter expressions could fail to turn label value into a number
+- A numeric label filter may fail to turn a label value into a number
-- a metric conversion for a label value fail.
+- A metric conversion for a label may fail.
-- a log line is not a valid json document.
+- A log line is not a valid json document.
 - etc...

-When those failures happen, Loki won't filter out those log lines, instead they are passed down into the next stage of the pipeline with a new system label named `__error__`.
+When those failures happen, Loki won't filter out those log lines.
+Instead they are passed into the next stage of the pipeline with a new system label named `__error__`.
 The only way to filter out errors is by using a label filter expressions.
 The `__error__` label can't be renamed via the language.

 For example to remove json errors: